Why the having it all discussion fails women of color

 But is being grateful settling for less?

-For the “having it all” discussion to succeed and have any meaning, we all have to be on the same page about what it means for everyone.
+The having it all discussion fails women of color because it means that all women have to be on the same page about what it means for everyone.
 Currently we are nowhere close.

 Having it all should be for all, not just a privileged minority.